materiaraiding/materiaraiding-old/tea.md

 This positioning ensures that all the criteria are met for the debuffs to resolve without any deaths.

-While prepositioning, Perfect Alexander will begin casting Ordained Stillness or Ordained Motion.
+While prepositioning, Perfect Alexander will begin casting **Ordained Stillness** or **Ordained Motion**.

 If he is casting motion, your character must be moving at the end of the cast or you will die.
-Jump around, use your abilities freely, I only don't recommend physically moving around otherwise you might put yourself out of position for the mechanic.
+Jump around, use abilities freely, I only don't recommend physically moving around otherwise you might put yourself out of position for the mechanic.

 The completion of this mechanic will be denoted by a light sword falling above you.

-If he is casting stillness, your character must be completely still at the end of the cast or you will die, and I mean STILL.
+If he is casting stillness, your character must be **completely still** at the end of the cast or you will die, and I mean **STILL**.
 No emoting, not mid animation of an ability cast, no autoattacks, NOTHING.
 This mechanic can be resolved by pressing the escape key twice and taking your hands off your keyboard (or controller).

 The completion of this mechanic will be denoted by a dark sword falling above you.